 There’s also a bunch of technical stuff that could be debated, like who had better edges, footwork and lines, but that’s for the rocket scientist crowd.
 (Got something to say?
 Tweet me @n_yang)

-Here’s something to also keep in mind: American Nathan Chen, considered Team USA’s best hope for a gold at these Olympics, is going to have at least five quads in his free skate program.
+Here’s something to also keep in mind: American Nathan Chen, considered Team USA’s best hope for a figure skating gold at these Olympics, is going to have at least five quads in his free skate program.
 He won nationals last month with a total combined score of 315.23 — more than 40 points higher than the second-place finisher.

 Note from cranky middle-aged editor: This is what’s supposed to happen when you fall down in the Olympics: You become the poster child for the “Agony of Defeat” for 30 years.